 About Santa Rosa, CA

 In the mid-1850’s, a general store and Wells Fargo post developed in the area of downtown Santa Rosa.
-During the same era, few prominent locals which includes son of Maria Carrillo, Julio Carrillo, laid out the grid street pattern with a public square in the middle of Santa Rosa.
+During the same era, few prominent locals, including Maria Carrillo, Julio Carrillo, laid out the grid street pattern with a public square in the middle of Santa Rosa.
 This includes a pattern which largely remains as the street pattern for downtown Santa Rosa and today, even with the changes to the central square it is known as the old Courthouse Square in the present.

 Plenty of Santa Rosa’s remaining peaceful area is on its urban fringe, because of its population.
 Yet, Santa Rosa Creek and its tributaries principal wildlife corridors drift right through the heart of the town.
 Great egrets, great blue herons, black-crowned herons nest and snowy egrets in the trees on West Ninth Street of the median strip along Santa Rosa Creek and downtown.
 Few deer are usually spotted roving in the neighborhoods.